Seattle Mariners Top 25 Prospects

 System Overview

 This is the most stratified system in the game.
 As Eric wrote last year, most farms this thin are among the worst in baseball, but Seattle’s isn’t just good, it’s great.
-Teams covet bats above all else these days, and the Mariners has five in the 50 FV tier or better, even after trading Harry Ford and graduating Cole Young.
+Teams covet bats above all else these days, and the Mariners have five in the 50 FV tier or better, even after trading Harry Ford and graduating Cole Young.
 They have one low-variance 55 in Colt Emerson, with several possible stars lurking behind him.
 If they get two two-plus-win regulars out of that group, it’ll be a big shot in the arm for the big league club.
 If even half the 50s meet their projection, they’ll likely be annual pennant contenders.

 Stars and scrubs is a risky way to build a farm system, and we generally favor a more diffuse spending approach, particularly in Latin America.
 The Mariners are the league’s best counterpoint to that philosophy.
 Even with a whiff here and there (Dawel Joseph signed for $3 million and may never escape the complex), Seattle’s success rate on big-dollar signees is very high.
 The scouting and dev system deserves a ton of credit for targeting elite and malleable talent, and has more than earned the benefit of the doubt with respect to how it operates.
 When you hit like this on your big swings, there’s no reason to dial things back.